Explore The Ice Caves at Wisconsin's Apostle Islands

 - Carry a ski pole and wear ice cleats to help prevent slipping.

-Nearby Mailland Hikes
+Nearby Mainland Hikes

 If conditions aren’t quite right, there are still many scenic spots to witness winter magic.
 Frog Bay Tribal National Park includes almost 4,000 feet of undeveloped Lake Superior shoreline that shimmers with its own unique ice formations.